Quantum Types

 and the unstructured view as an array of qubits.
 The example defines a constraint over

 solution.
-In the Grover-search algorithm, encapsulated by the function grover_search
+In the Grover-search algorithm, encapsulated by the function grover_search, the

 oracle application uses the structured view of the state to evaluate the constraint, while the